+If the undoable? flag is #f, then the changes made in the sequence cannot be reversed through the undo method.
+See below for more information on undo.
 The undoable? flag is only effective for the outermost begin-edit-sequence when nested sequences are used.
 Note that, for a text% object, the character-inserting version of insert interferes with sequence-based undo groupings.

 If the interrupt-streak? flag is #f and the sequence is outermost, then special actions before and after the sequence count as consecutive actions.
-For example, kills just before and after the sequence are appended in the copy buffer.
+For example, kills just before and after the sequence are appended in the clipboard.